Automattic/go/jaguar/readme.md

 ### File Upload Example

-Example using fetcher to upload files, set parameters and header variable
+Example uploading a files, setting parameters and header

 ```go
 j := jaguar.New()